NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> t.data.size
    90

+All of the methods and attributes related to the data are listed :ref:`here <Field-Data>`.

 .. _Data-axes:

 **Data axes**
 ^^^^^^^^^^^^^

-The data array of the field construct, and every metatadata construct that may have one, spans a subset of the domain axis constructs.

-..
-A domain axis metadata construct specifies the number of points along an independent axis of the field construct's domain.

-The domain axis constructs spanned by the field construct's data are found with the `~Field.get_data_axes` method of the field construct:
+The data array of the field construct spans all the domain axis constructs with the possible exception of any size one domain axis constructs.
+The domain axis constructs spanned by the field construct's data are found with the `~Field.get_data_axes` method of the field construct.
+For example, the data of the field construct ``t`` does not span the size one domain axis construct with key ``'domainaxis3'``:

 .. code-block:: python